What are the Requirements of Surrogacy as an Intended Parent?

 - Consider the pros and cons.
 At least one advantage of surrogacy is obvious — it will fulfill your dream of finally having a child of your own.
 But it is important to weigh all of the wonderful things about surrogacy with some of the potential challenges and drawbacks.
 As you do your research, keep a running list of surrogacy pros and cons to help you make your decision.

 - Compare your options.
 If you are unsure about starting the surrogacy process, it may be helpful to consider other possible alternatives.
 Before committing to surrogacy, many professionals suggest that you consult an IVF doctor for recommendations.
 You may also want to compare surrogacy with adoption to determine the path that is best for you.

 - Talk to others.
 Often, the best way to learn more about surrogacy is to consult with those who have firsthand experience.
-Reach out to a surrogacy professional for answers to your questions and help determining whether you are ready to take the next step.
+Reach out to a surrogacy professional for answers to your questions, help determining whether you are ready to take the next step, and an evaluation of whether you meet the requirements for surrogacy as an intended parent.
 Surrogacy agencies can often put you in contact with intended parents who have previously used their services.

 The field of surrogacy is always changing and expanding.
 There is always something new to be learned, even for intended parents who have already completed the process, but having a basic understanding of surrogacy can help put your mind at ease as you prepare to take your next steps.

 For intended parents, surrogacy can be a long process with many ups and downs.
 Whatever your reasons for considering surrogacy — whether you are a couple who has struggled with infertility, a member of the LGBT community or a single parent hoping to expand your family — you should make sure you fully understand the emotional investment involved.